:: Subscribe to our newsletter

 Backtesting Expert Step by Step Tutorial

-In this tutorial you will only need to know that both a long and a short strategy using moving average crossovers are specified in the "StrategyBackTestingInput" worksheet.
-We will be going into the details of specifying strategies in the next section of this document.
+4. Click on the "StrategyBackTestingInput" worksheet.
+In this tutorial you will only need to know that we have specified both a long and short strategies using moving average crossovers.
+We will be going into details of specifying strategies in the next section of this document.

 The diagram below shows the two strategies.